Xtrem Reading helps you digest books way faster by reading 2 books an hour.

-By using this method, you will have been able to get a pretty good idea of the subject and will have obtained quite a lot of information already.
+By using this method, you'll have been able to get a pretty good idea of the subject and will have obtained quite a lot of information already.
 As a result, you can consider less interesting or relevant books as having been read and cross them off your list.
 Those books that are interesting but just not that accessible?
 Just browse them through a bit more when you have the time and simply read those parts that interest you.
 Et voila!
 Off the list!
-And those books you would definitely recommend and were easy to read?
-Those are the books that you get comfy with on the sofa or in the bus, you will have reached that final page before you now it.
+And those books you'd definitely recommend and were easy to read?
+Those are the books that you get comfy with on the sofa or in the bus, you'll have reached that final page before you now it.

 Roots in X-treme Programming

-Do you know what makes XTREM Reading extra special?
-Since the idea of Xtrem reading actually comes from software development techniques like Xtreme programming and pair programming, you're not sitting there reading on your own but together with someone else.
+Do you know what makes Xtrem Reading extra special?
+The idea behind Xtrem Reading actually comes from software development techniques such as Xtreme programming and pair programming.
+You're not jusgt sitting there reading on your own but together with someone else.
 And by reading with someone else, you not only learn from the book but also from each other.
 Because you will most likely have read different bits, and you will probably have formed very different opinions about the exact same book.
 Providing you with additional insights that you may well have overlooked.
-Oh, and you get to know about a book that probably wasn't on your list, and know you now if it that was an omission that should be rectified immediately.... or not, of course.
+Oh, and you get to know about a book that probably wasn't on your list, and now you know if it that was an omission that should be rectified immediately.... or not, of course.
 All within an hour!
 How cool is that?

 I can hear you thinking: where on earth am I going to find a partner?
 My significant other works in a different sector and, to be honest, has other interests.
 The same goes for most of my friends and it's not like my local library is into this sort of thing, now is it?

 Well, at work, of course!
-There's a big chance that your colleagues pretty much have the same list books they would like read some time in the near future and they definitely face the same time restraints you do.
-Another bonus: you will be sharing information and experiences which are relevant for both your jobs.
+There's a big chance that your colleagues pretty much have the same list books they'd like read some time in the near future and they definitely face the same time restraints you do.
+Another bonus: you'll be sharing information and experiences which are relevant for both your jobs.
 Which will only make working together that much easier.

 Go for it!

-So, if you're smart, this is your chance to not only get a grip on that pesky reading list but also the perfect opportunity to score serious cookie points at work by organising a XTREM Reading session.
+So, if you're smart, this is your chance to not only get a grip on that pesky reading list but also the perfect opportunity to score serious cookie points at work by organising a Xtrem Reading session.
 Yes, it does mean biting the bullet and coming up with a good proposal to win over your boss and your colleagues and yes, organising a first session can be a bit daunting.
 But that shouldn't stop you.
-I'm sure that there are plenty of people at work who would be willing to join, once you have made the effort to organise a session.
+I'm sure that there are plenty of people at work who'd be willing to join, once you've made the effort to organise a session.
 And it is not as if you have to persuade everyone, now is it?
 All you need to start with, is one colleague who's interested and more will surely follow.